Chthanh/Counting-Vehicle---YOLOv8---DeepSort---Object-Tracking/README.md

 # Counting-Vehicle---YOLOv8---DeepSort---Object-Tracking
 This project for learning and deeper understanding for applying YOLOv8 and DeepSORT algorithm to track multiple vehicles.
 This project will help us count how many vehicles travel in a specific region.
 This project is using source code @computervisioneng.
-Source code DeepSORT algorithm and nano YOLOv8 model weights I downloaded from original repositories on github.
+Source code DeepSORT algorithm and nano YOLOv8 model weights which I downloaded from original repositories on github.

 Result of this project: